On this page

 }

-🔴 Danger: If you create two MMKV instances with the same id in different parts of your app, they share the same underlying storage file.
-This is intentional here (MessageStore uses the same id), but accidental id collisions between unrelated stores will cause data corruption.
+The id gives this MMKV instance its own isolated namespace.
+Using the same id across app restarts gives persistence.
+One thing to watch out for: if you create two MMKV instances with the same id in different parts of your app, they share the same underlying storage file.
+This is intentional when MessageStore uses the same id as ChatHistoryStore, but accidental id collisions between unrelated stores will cause data corruption.

-All storage operations boil down to two private methods: read the sessions array, mutate it, write it back.
+All storage operations reduce to two private methods: read the sessions array, mutate it, write it back.

 getSessions(): ChatSession[] {